Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Experiments

 \subsection{Hyperparameters}

+Our compilation routine consists of the generator and the discriminator, each requiring hyperparameters related to the respective cost functions.
+We keep the target and the ansatz structure identical, in order to ensure guaranteed convergence, but the number of layers in the circuit is an important hyperparameter to see the effect of barren plateaus with increasing depth.
+Most of the hyperparameter search described below is carried out for a single-layer circuit.

-Our compilation routine consists of the generator and the discriminator, each requiring hyperparmeters related to the respective cost functions.
-We introduced the need for a test state ensemble for FUMC, i.e. a set $\probeset$ of quantum states which are used to calculate the empirical cost $\tilde{C}_{QW}^{(k)}(U,V,\probeset)$.
+We begin by defining successful compilation in terms of the cost function, whenever the cost function is below $10^{-3}$.
+In the previous section, we introduced the need for a test state ensemble for FUMC, i.e. a set $\probeset$ of quantum states that are used to calculate the empirical cost $\tilde{C}_{QW}^{(k)}(U,V,\probeset)$.
 The question then arises about the cardinality of this set and whether the set should be dynamically changed over the course of the training.
-We also define successful compilation in terms of the cost function, whenever the cost function is below $10^{-3}$.
 We found from our initial experiments that using a fixed set of states already gives successful training curves.
 This observation can also be interpreted as a test whether our set is large enough.
-For the discriminator, we mentioned that the expectation value of the Hamiltonian Eq.~(\ref{eq:hamiltonian}) needs to be evaluated for a $k$-local Pauli string. $k$ is another hyper-parameter which needs to be tuned according to the problem.
-We show in Fig.~\ref{subfig: k-locality_unsucc} the success percentage over 30 experiments of compilation of a $4,5$ and $6$-qubit HEA target ansatz pair, against the $k$-locality used to detect the entanglement in the target for two cases, linear and full entanglement.
+For the discriminator, we mentioned that the expectation value of the Hamiltonian Eq.~(\ref{eq:hamiltonian}) needs to be evaluated for a $k$-local Pauli string.
+Here, $k$ is another hyper-parameter which needs to be tuned according to the problem.
+We show in Fig.~\ref{subfig: k-locality_unsucc} the success percentage over 30 experiments of compilation of a $4,5$ and $6$-qubit single layer HEA target ansatz pair, against the $k$-locality used to detect the entanglement in the target for two cases, linear and full entanglement.
 The two entangling circuits are shown in Fig.~\ref{fig:HEA}.
 We see a general trend of higher $k$ having higher success probability.
-Yet, a larger $k$ also means many observables for computation.
-We choose to scale $k$ with $n$ as $k = \lceil n/2 \rceil$.
+Yet, a larger $k$ also translates to a higher number of observables.
+From observation, we choose to scale $k$ with $n$ as $k = \lceil n/2 \rceil$ for all following experiments.